-From the Special Services Department - Special Education
+From the Pupil Personnel Department - Special Education

 Monroe Local Schools provides a full continuum of special education services.
 Special education services include specially designed instruction to meet a student’s unique educational needs and related services to support a student’s educational program.
 The services range from support for students placed in general education classroom settings to resource room settings for students whose educational needs require more intensive services and support.